johndeighan/basic-markdown/README.md

 Within the text of a paragraph, list item, block quote, etc. you may apply formatting to words, phrases or other text.

-To format text as inline code, use backticks:
+To format text as inline code, surround the text with backticks:

 	Enter the command `rmdir -R` to recursively remove a directory

 will render as: